Assam Movement: Foreigners' Tribunals, 1964

-After the 1961 census, the Registrar General of India estimated, with inputs from intelligence reports, that there were about 220,000 "infiltrants" in Assam from East Pakistan.
+After the 1961 census, the Registrar General of India estimated, with inputs from intelligence reports, that there were about 220,000 "infiltrators" in Assam from East Pakistan.
 In 1962 the central government devolved its power to detect foreigners in Assam to district police and administrative heads and created Border Police units in some districts.
-In 1964 the Foreigners (Tribunal) Order was enacted that created a mechanism to verify the citizenship of suspected infiltrants; and though tribunals could be created anywhere in the country, they were used primarily in Assam.
+In 1964 the Foreigners (Tribunal) Order was enacted that created a mechanism to verify the citizenship of suspected infiltrators; and though tribunals could be created anywhere in the country, they were used primarily in Assam.
 At first four tribunals were created—in the undivided districts of Goalpara, Kamrup, Darrang and Nawgong where most infiltrants from East Pakistan were expected to have settled—but by 1968 the number had gone up to nine.
-In these tribunals the hearings were conducted by a single person, usually a magistrate, an officer which then had both executive and judicial powers.
-Many of the suspected infiltrants were illiterate poor and big landowners, who benefited from the cheap labour they provided, gave them legal aid to defend themselves at the tribunals.
+In these tribunals the hearings were conducted by a single person, usually a magistrate, an officer who then had both executive and judicial powers.
+Many of the suspected infiltrators were the illiterate poor and the big landowners, who benefited from the cheap labour they provided, gave them legal aid to defend themselves at the tribunals.
 Among the many criteria determining the citizenship of the accused, oral affidavits by locally known citizens and inclusion in the electoral rolls were two.

-In 1965, during the runup to the Indo-Pakistani war, the Government of India directed the Assam Government to expel Pakistani (later Bangladesh) infiltrators but the implementation had to be given up when a number of Assam legislators threatened to resign.
-These tribunals were finally ended in 1972 on the claim that most infiltrators were caught; and also because after the Indo-Pakistani War of 1971 the adversarial East Pakistan was replaced by Bangladesh, a friendly nation.
+In 1965, during the run up to the Indo-Pakistani war, the Government of India directed the Assam Government to expel Pakistani (later Bangladesh) infiltrators but the implementation had to be given up when a number of Assam legislators threatened to resign.
+These tribunals were finally shut foen in 1972 on the claim of most infiltrators being caught; and also because after the Indo-Pakistani War of 1971 the adversarial East Pakistan was replaced by Bangladesh, a friendly nation.